tj/commander/README.txt

-== DESCRIPTION:

-  Commander is a small framework for creating a sub-command utility.
-  For example a sub command would be 'git add' or 'git rm', where 'add' and 'rm' are sub commands.

-== FEATURES:

-  * Sub-commands
-  * Auto-generated help documentation globally and per sub-command
-  * Simple syntax and implementation
-  * Extensible help generators for various output formats
-  * Use the 'commander' command to initialize a commander driven program
-  * Dependent on highline for terminal interaction (ask, choose, etc)
+= Commander

+Small, intuative gem for creating executables.
+Commander is generally used for sub-command driven programs, although support for unary executables do and will continue to be supported.

-== USAGE:
+== Example:

+   require 'rubygems'
    require 'commander'

-  init_commander(
-      :name => 'Commander',
-      :version => Commander::VERSION,
-      :description => 'Commander utility program.'
-    )
+   program :name, 'Foo Bar'
+   program :version, '1.0.0'
+   program :description, 'Stupid command that prints foo or bar.'

-  command :init do |c|
+   command :foo do |c|
-    c.syntax = 'commander init <filepath>'
+     c.syntax = "foobar [options] foo"
-    c.description = 'Initialize an empty file with a commander skeleton.' c.example 'Apply commander to a blank file.', 'commander init ./bin/my_executable' c.option('-r', '--recursive', 'Do something recursively') { puts "I am recursive." } c.option('-v', '--verbose', 'Do something verbosely') { puts "I am verbose." } c.when_called do |args|
-       list = ask 'List some items:', Array
-       # Do something with list
+     c.description = "Display foo"
+     c.when_called do |args|
+       say 'foo'
      end
    end

+   command :bar do |c|
+   ...

+== Features:

+* Easier than baking cookies
+* Parses options using OptionParser
+* Imports the highline gem for interacting with the terminal
+* Auto-generates help documentation via pluggable help formatters
+* Adds additional user interaction functionality

-== KNOWN ISSUES:
+== Known Issues:

 * none

-== TODO:
+== Todo:

 * redo README
 * README.rdoc
 * auto run! at_exit
 * fix ERB whitespace... -%> ??
+* enforce command description and syntax or make optional in ERB
 * coloring via highline
 * allow options to take a block OR populate a struct.. passed with |args, options| ?
-  * allow when_called Class[, method]
-  * allow when_called object, method
 * help generator options (such as large option description etc)
 * help generators should use erb
 * refactor rspec with mocks etc
+* increase support for programs without sub-commands
+* clean up documentation, tm conventions

 == LICENSE:

 (The MIT License)

-Copyright (c) 2008 FIX
+Copyright (c) 2008 TJ Holowaychuk <tj@vision-media.ca>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the